 12/12/2023 Bikepacking Mauritania Day 126 : Atar to Tidjikja Part 4 of 4

-I had camped near a very tiny village with maybe 5 tents.
+I had camped near a very tiny village consisting of about 5 tents.
 After putting away my tent, I began to flatten my fish cans to pack out - crushing them into five flat discs with a rock.
 As I was finishing, Mohammed, Hasib, and Ahmed walked over to check me out.
 Right away, Ahmed wagged his finger “no”.
-He pointed at my cans, and the pointed at the desert.
+He pointed at my cans, and then pointed at the desert.
 I was pretty sure I knew what he was saying, but let him persist.
 He made the “give me” motion, and I handed him the stack of cans.
 He tossed them like 5 frisbees into the desert, quadrupling the amount of proximal trash.
 There is hardly any trash here because packaged food is expensive.
-Not for my readers, per-se, but when 1000 calories of freshly baked bread costs $0.10 and 200 calories of canned tuna costs $1.00, it’s easy understand the lack of litter.
+When 1000 calories of freshly baked bread costs $0.10 and 200 calories of canned tuna costs $1.00, it’s easy understand the lack of litter.

 Mohammed must have been 17 years old.
 His beautiful face was as dark as the midnight sky.
 I say beautiful because he had a munificent smile that never disappeared.
 Hasib and Ahmed looked to be about 7 or 8 years old.
 When I got their names, I wrote it on paper to verify the spelling.
 When I showed it to them, they looked confused - they didn’t even know how to read or write their own names.